cognitedata/cognite-grafana-datasource/README.md

 ts{name~="test1.*"} + ts{id=123}
 ```
 This is another situation, where query `ts{name~="test1.*"}` can return more than 1 timeseries, but let's assume that it returns 3 timeseries with ids `111`, `222` and `333`.
-Then, result of the query above is 3 plots, which are combination of summed timeseries values returned by first and second expression in the query.
+Then, the result of the query above is 3 plots, which are a combination of summed timeseries values returned by first and second expression in the query.
 Result plots actually represent queries below:
 - `ts{id=111} + ts{id=123}`
 - `ts{id=222} + ts{id=123}`
 - `ts{id=333} + ts{id=123}`